blackchip-org/zc/doc/zlib/io.md

 | Operation               | Description
 |-------------------------|------------
-| print                   | Displays string to the console
+| print                   | Displays value to the console

 ## print